-What is Israel’s Iron Dome antimissile defense system?
+Here’s how rockets from Gaza test Israel’s Iron Dome

+Israel’s Iron Dome is an air defense system developed by the Israeli firms Rafael Advanced Defense Systems and Israel Aerospace Industries, with financial and technical support from the United States.

+First put into service in 2011, it is designed to stop short-range rockets and artillery like those fired from Gaza.
+Two separate systems, known as David’s Sling and Arrow, are designed for medium- and long-range threats, including planes, drones, rockets and missiles.

-Iron Dome relies on a system of radar and analysis to determine if an incoming rocket is a threat, only firing an interceptor if the incoming rocket risks hitting a populated area or important infrastructure.
+Iron Dome relies on a system of radar and analysis to determine whether an incoming rocket is a threat, firing an interceptor only if the incoming rocket risks hitting a populated area or important infrastructure.

 The interceptors, which are fired vertically either from mobile units or a static launch site, are designed to detonate the incoming rocket in the air, producing the explosions in the sky that have come to accompany warning sirens during recent Israeli-Palestinian conflicts.

-Speaking to Israel Hayom this week, defense officials said that the hardware had not changed since the system was first deployed, but that new software changes had made the system more capable as the years went by.
+Speaking to Israel Hayom this week, defense officials said that the hardware had not changed since the system was first deployed, but that software changes had made the system more capable as the years went by.

-Moshe Patel, director of the Defense Ministry’s Homa directorate, told the right wing newspaper Iron Dome had the “ability to counter cruise missiles, drones and more,” including “threats that don’t even exist in the field at this time, but will probably emerge in the coming months.”
+Moshe Patel, director of the Defense Ministry’s Homa directorate, told the right-wing newspaper that Iron Dome had the “ability to counter cruise missiles, drones and more,” including “threats that don’t even exist in the field at this time, but will probably emerge in the coming months.”

-But some critics of Iron Dome have long say it fundamentally serves to prolong conflict.
+But some critics of Iron Dome have long said it fundamentally serves to prolong conflict.

-“Over time, Iron Dome may do them more harm than good,” Israeli political scientist Yoav Fromer wrote in an essay for The Washington Post in 2014.
+“Over time, Iron Dome may do them more harm than good,” Israeli political scientist Yoav Fromer wrote in The Washington Post in 2014.
 “Iron Dome’s ability to protect Israelis from periodic rocket attacks so far will never remove the strife and discontent that has produced the motivation to ruthlessly fire them in the first place.”

 How successful is it at stopping attacks?

-Note: A previous version of this article gave the incorrect year for a threat assessment by Michael Armstrong.
-It was written in 2019, not 2018.
-The article has been corrected.